abienvenu/Kyela/README.md

 Server Installation
 -------------------

+Maybe you want your own private Kyélà server firewalled somewhere to protect your super-secret meetings.
+Or Maybe you want to run a customized, cooler version, for your private team of even for the public.
-You have two options to run Kyélà on your own server: Docker (the easy one), and native (for more experienced admins)
+Anyway, your are free to do it in the frame of the AGPL license, and you have two options: Docker (the easy one), or native (for more experienced admins).

 ### Docker